mshakeg/erc20-hodl-subgraph/README.md

 This repository contains a subgraph implementation for tracking and analyzing HODLer behavior in ERC20 tokens.
 The subgraph calculates HODLer ratios for users over specific time periods, providing insights into token retention and user loyalty.

 ## Key Features:
-- Tracks user balances and cumulative HODL values at regular(hourly) intervals
+- Tracks user balances and cumulative HODL values at regular (hourly) intervals
-- Exposes the above data so that HODLer ratios between any two points in time can be easily calculated NOT by the subgraph but the client quering the subgraph using the data the subgraph exposes.
+- Exposes data that enables clients to calculate HODLer ratios between any two discrete hourly timestamps (e.g., 1:00 PM, 2:00 PM, but not 1:30 PM)
-- Implements tests that prove that the subgraph correctly updates all relevant entities and that using this data HODLer ratios can be calculated over arbitrary time ranges.
+- Implements comprehensive tests to verify correct entity updates and HODLer ratio calculations over arbitrary time ranges

 ## Use Cases:
 - Analyze user retention and loyalty metrics